The reverse mathematics of Brooks' theorem: Preliminaries

 The following kinds of graphs play a role in the paper.

-\begin{definition}[Circles and line segments] Let $G=(V,E)$ be a connected graph with $\Delta(G)=2$, then $G$ is a \emph{circle} if $V$ is finite and all nodes have degree $2$.
+\begin{definition} Let $G=(V,E)$ be a connected graph with $\Delta(G)=2$, then $G$ is a \emph{circle} if $V$ is finite and all nodes have degree $2$.
 If $V$ is finite but some nodes have degree less than $2$, then there are exactly two nodes (the \emph{endpoints} of $G$) with degree $1$.
 In this case, we say that $G$ is a \emph{line segment}. \end{definition}

 We now define the concepts of a proper graph coloring and chromatic number.